elewa-academy/Fundamentals/docs_src/3-codewars-gallery/README.md

 This project never ends!
 Set a goal to add 3+ Kata Repos to your gallery each week.

-Whether you're struggling with 7 Kyu challenges or writing 1 Kyu challenges, completing one of these template repos will help you up your game.
+Whether you're struggling with 7 Kyu challenges or writing 1 Kyu challenges, completing these kata repos will help you up your game.
 So start a Codewars Gallery (like the JS 30 Gallery), put it on your portfolio, and keep it growing.